thekevinscott/UpscalerJS/docs/docs/documentation/getting-started.md

 ### Installation from NPM

-You can install UpscalerJS from NPM.
+We can install UpscalerJS from NPM.
 Ensure Tensorflow.js is installed alongside it.

 ```bash
 npm install upscaler @tensorflow/tfjs